-11. Obtain bank deposit slips for the fiscal year, and scan the deposit slips in order to identify and report whether there are any deposits that appear to be proceeds of bank loans, bonds, or like indebtedness.
+11. Obtain bank deposit slips for the fiscal year and scan the deposit slips in order to identify and report whether there are any deposits that appear to be proceeds of bank loans, bonds, or like indebtedness.
 If any such proceeds are identified, obtain from management evidence of approval by the State Bond Commission, and report any exceptions.

-I examined bank deposits for the period under examination and noted no deposits which appeared to be proceeds of bank loans, bonds, or like indebtedness.
+We noted no deposits that appear to be proceeds of bank loans, bonds, or like indebtedness.